 It is embedded in a vehicle, which is used to send information to Vehicle Service Centre and implement diagnostics function from Vehicle Service Centre.

-Pre-conditions (if any)
+Pre-conditions

 1. The vehicle supports the diagnostics pre-configured to report the diagnostics data collected from sensors within the vehicle periodically.